moj-analytical-services/user-guidance/source/documentation/get-started.md

 As described above, please disable any “Dark” Mode, Extension or Settings (including themes) in your preferred browser, during the 2FA setup process.

+> **Note**
-**NOTE:** If you are inside an MOJ office you may not be prompted for the additional two-factor authentication (2FA) for the Analytical Platform.
+> If you are inside an MOJ office you may not be prompted for the additional two-factor authentication (2FA) for the Analytical Platform.

 ## 3. Slack Account